tomerraviv95/meta-deepsic/README.md

 # Meta-DeepSIC repository

-Python repository for the paper "..." (to be completed).
+Python repository for the paper "Online Meta-Learning For Hybrid Model-Based Deep Receivers".

-Please cite our [paper](...), if the code is used for publishing research.
+Please cite our [paper](https://arxiv.org/abs/2203.14359), if the code is used for publishing research.

 # Table of Contents